Daddy DJ (song): Year-end charts

-Certifications
+Certifications and sales

 Crazy Frog version

-In 2009, "Daddy DJ" was covered by Swedish character Crazy Frog and released as a single on July, 13 off its third album Everybody Dance Now.
+In 2009, "Daddy DJ" was covered by Swedish character Crazy Frog and released as a single off its third album Everybody Dance Now.
 It went straight to number four on the French Singles Chart.

 Charts

 The song entered the French Singles Chart at a peak of number four, and totaled 15 weeks in the top 50.
 The song debuted at number 14 on the Eurochart Hot 100 Singles, dropping 18 places to number 32 the following week.